exoplatform/exo-documentation/docs/Administration.rst

 ~~~~~

 Pools is the second tab of Reward interface.
-As described above, this tab permits you to create pools and affect users to these pools according to their teams, roles or any other criteria you choose in order to ensure a fair distribution of rewards.
+As described above, this tab let you create pools and assign users to them according to their teams, roles, job title or any other criteria you choose in order to ensure a fair distribution of rewards.
+For fair distribution, all pool members should have equal chances to compete with others.
+Thus, they should have access to same or similar gamified areas in the workplace.
 When no user have created a wallet yet you will have this interface.

 |image338|